- 1-1/4 cups cornmeal

 - 1/2 cup sliced green onions

-- In a large bowl, combine the cornmeal, flour, baking powder and salt.
+- In a medium bowl, combine the cornmeal, flour, baking powder and salt.
 Add milk and butter; mix well.
-Press onto the bottom and sides of a 12-to 14-in. pizza pan.
+Press onto the bottom and sides of a 12-to 14-in. pizza an.
 Bake at 400° for 10 minutes or until edges are lightly browned.
 Cool.

 "Very good!
 I liked the cornbread-like crust.
 It didn't take long to make and was very good.
 I didn't use as much cheese as it called for, because it seemed like too much.
 Cut back on the cheese and it's awesome!"